tarek-abdennadher/AirFrancePOC/README.md

 To open its' browser based console application you have to open it on http://localhost:9090/h2-console/login.

-The settings shown below are needed to be configured :
+The settings shown below are needed to be configured on client side :

 <b>Driver Class:</b> org.h2.Driver